Adoption Assistance Policy

 A Staff Member who receives a reimbursement or payment from Vanderbilt pursuant to this policy but who does not qualify, or only partially qualifies, for the exclusion from income under the Federal Tax Code must make an appropriate adjustment on his/her IRS Form 1040 to include in gross income the taxable portion of the reimbursement.
 In addition, the Staff Member may need to make an adjustment to his/her income tax withholding certificate (IRS Form W-4) or make estimated tax payments to avoid potential penalties for underpayment of tax on the taxable portion of a reimbursement.
 Consult IRS Publication 505 for more information on estimated tax payment obligations.

-A staff member who adopts a child is eligible to use the Medical and Personal Leave of Absence Policy if available.
-(See HR Policy # 012)
+A staff member who adopts a child is eligible to use the Non-FMLA Medical and Personal Leave of Absence policy if available.

 Forms to apply for Adoption Assistance, Leave of Absence and FMLA are available at http://hr.vanderbilt.edu/forms.